MysteriousSunflower/COBIRAS/README.md

   cd DASH-setup
   bash exec_setup.sh
   ```
 The script will create three Docker containers via the `docker-compose.yml` file and the Dockerfiles in the `client/`, `netem/` and `server/` directories.
-Then it will start playing the Tears Of Steel video on different network traces for different ABR algorithms and streaming configurations.
+Then, it will start playing the Tears Of Steel video on different network traces for different ABR algorithms and streaming configurations.
 A run with the ToS video on a network trace takes about 15 minutes, logged metrics will be saved in the `logs/` directory, grouped by the ABR algorithm used.

 ## Configuration